 So with this we have a recycling process which is indeed the essence of composting.

 Compost is what you get when you leave a load of green waste e.g. potato peelings, lettuce leaves and any leftover trimmings from vegetables in one heap.
 Overtime nature will take its course and break it down into what will eventually become compost.
 It’s a simple process which has been going on since time began.

 Composting is something that’s so easy to do it actually happens by itself.
 Nature is in control of every aspect of it.
 Everyone is capable of making compost because everyone has access to the raw materials to be able to do it and with so many composting devices available if you put it all together there really is no excuse for not making compost.
-You can get a from Amazon or if you are feeling adventurous you can get a also from Amazon, or check out the Rolypig compost tumbler at Rolypig.com.
+Check out the Rolypig compost tumbler at Rolypig.com.

 To make compost there is one single ingredient that you need more than anything else and that is green waste that’s left over from the kitchen.
 This includes everything from apple cores to potato peelings and everything else that has a tendency to go mouldy if you don’t eat it before the best before date.

 All of this material is available to you free of charge, indeed it may cost you in some cases to dispose of it if you don’t make compost.
 You could be paying to have this waste taken away and someone else will make compost out of it and make use of it.
 You wouldn’t want that especially if you’ve got a garden with growing plants and vegetables which could easily make use of it.